nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 sequenceDiagram
     actor HCP
     actor Citizen
-    participant MgmtUI as Management UP (7)
+    participant MgmtUI as Management UI (7)
     participant Invite as Eligibility and Invites (4) participant UI as UI (6)
     participant NHSLogin as NHSLogin (5)